 The Gulfport boat or other structure does not have to be in navigation at all times for a worker to be able to file a claim under The Jones Act.
 Rather, the vessel must float, be in operation, be capable of moving, and currently be in navigable waters.
 This means that docked boats can still be considered vessels under The Jones Act.
 Boats that are drydocked or permanently affixed to the shore are not considered vessels in this context.
 This differs greatly from recreational boat uses that can sometimes result in injuries requiring a lawyer specializing in boat accidents.

-When an injured seamen files a claim under The Jones Act, the must prove that their employer was negligent.
+When an injured seaman files a claim under The Jones Act, the must prove that their employer was negligent.
 Employers are required to provide their workers with reasonably safe working conditions they must use ordinary care to ensure that the vessel is always in a reasonably safe condition.

 To be successful in a Jones Act claim, the injured worker must prove that their employer failed to meet one of those requirements, and that this failure played a part – however slight – in the worker’s injuries.